Podcast: Embracing upcoming Internal Communications technology

 Universities don't really connect to companies anymore, by the time that people have a degree, what they learned is partially outdated.
 People come into a company and there's a large ramping time and sort of reached a stage where companies can really make use of that.
 So you invest a lot in talent.

 You need to make sure that talent, now I'm just looking at junior talents, of course it's different for more senior people, but you invest in that talent.
-So you want that investment to pay off.
+You want that investment to pay off.
 Definitely by people staying there, the longer they stay, the bigger their employee lifetime value is, which is obviously really important.

 Have you seen that?
 The employee lifetime value I find is a really interesting metric.
-So employee lifetime value to anybody listening who's not familiar with this metric, this basically means, this is the amount of money that we get on average for one person for the salary that we paid them, versus the revenue that they bring in over their tenure or duration of stay at our company.
+Employee lifetime value to anybody listening who's not familiar with this metric, this basically means, this is the amount of money that we get on average for one person for the salary that we paid them, versus the revenue that they bring in over their tenure or duration of stay at our company.
 That's a massively important metric, for example, in tech companies, because it tells you if your employee lifetime value goes down drastically, it means you're hiring too many people and there's not enough profit coming back.
 Is that something that you've been seeing as well?

 Have you heard of employee lifetime value?
 Do you feel that that's something that external comms need to pay attention to for the future?

 Gary Ross: I haven't heard that term specifically, but I really like it.
-I would like to learn more about it, where I've seen very similar concepts, is working alongside HR, and they understand the turnover.
+I would like to learn more about it, where I've seen very similar concepts working alongside HR, and they understand the turnover.
 It affects the bottom line.
 It affects profit, plain and simple.
 Anything that you can do to reduce that, pays off.
 It helps for publicly traded companies, it helps that earnings number that you're reporting every so often.
 It's money.
 It's just money.
 Helping people understand that, working with allies in HR and so forth to help understand that, and how Internal Communications can help move that lever, absolutely.

 And you talk about training, one of the things I'm working on now, I'm putting together a suite of online e-learning for Internal Communications professionals and that's available on my website.
 Now we'll get into the contact details later, plus calms.com is the website, but, Internal Communications is one of those fields I think where we could use that training and help with employee lifetime value for Internal Communications pros, at least here in the US a lot of times people get into Internal Communications kind of after the fact, they don't go to school for it necessarily.
 To be able to provide that professional development for Internal Communications pros is something that I'm working on now and have been making available.